 Low rates are just one of the reasons to be happy with your service from Silicon Valley Power.
-That's because SVP provides electricity that is not only highly reliable, but environmentally friendly as well.
+That's because Silicon Valley Power provides electricity that is not only highly reliable, but environmentally friendly as well.
 By offering power from a variety of sources, we are able to reduce the impact on the environment and provide clean energy to all of our customers.
-Even better, beginning in January 2018, Silicon Valley Power provides 100% carbon-free power to all residential customers.
+In January 2018, Silicon Valley Power began providing 100% carbon-free power to all residential customers.
 This will be reflected in our power content label in the coming years.
-The chart below shows a breakdown of different types of power supplied to SVP's customers.
+The chart below shows a breakdown of different types of power supplied to Silicon Valley Power's customers.

-SVP’s 2017 power mix consisted of 38 percent eligible renewable resources.
-When large hydroelectric resources are included, SVP’s power mix was 72 percent Greenhouse Gas (GHG) free.
+Silicon Valley Power’s 2017 power mix consisted of 38% eligible renewable resources.
+When large hydroelectric resources are included, Silicon Valley Power’s power mix was 72% Greenhouse Gas (GHG) free.

 |SILICON VALLEY POWER|

 |ENERGY RESOURCES||Power Mix||2017 CA Power Mix**|

 |Biomass & biowaste||3%||2%|

 * "Unspecified sources of power" means electricity from transactions that are not traceable to specific generation sources.

 ** Percentages are estimated annual by the California Energy Commission based on the electricity sold to California consumers during the identified year.

 |For specific information about this electricity product, contact:|| City of Santa Clara/Silicon Valley Power